david-andrew/dewy-lang/docs/src/units.md

 (TODO->all other units + weird units. e.g. drops)

 ### SI Prefixes
-Note that SI prefixes only work for SI base and derived units (and a few exceptions noted below).

-Also note that the abbreviated forms of prefixes may only be combined with abbreviated units, and written out prefixes may only be combined with written out units.
+> Note: SI prefixes only work for SI base and derived units (and a few exceptions noted below).
+Also the abbreviated forms of prefixes may only be combined with abbreviated units, and written out prefixes may only be combined with written out units.
 E.g. `kilograms` and `kg` are valid, but `kgrams` and `kilog` are invalid.

 10^24 = `[Y]`, `yotta`
 10^21 = `[Z]`, `zetta`